 Money can’t buy you love, but a little extra effort and creativity can.
-Woo your significant other while staying with your means with our seven romantic ways to save on dates without looking cheap.
+Woo your significant other while staying within your means with our seven romantic ways to save on dates without looking cheap:

-- Back to Nature — Why settle for a movie when you can give your date the world?
+Why settle for a movie when you can give your date the world?
 This country is full of breathtaking natural beauty.
 Take it all in with a scenic drive through the mountains, the countryside or whatever your hometown has to offer.
-Cost: gas and a pack lunch.

-- Chill Out — Take advantage of wintery weather with some outdoor fun.
+Take advantage of wintry weather with some outdoor fun.
 Go hiking or sledding, then snuggle up with some hot chocolate.
-Cost: one hot cocoa each.

-- Take a Tour — If you can’t afford a romantic getaway, pretend you’re tourists in your own town.
-Find an online travel itinerary for your region and visit museums, take snapshots of yourselves in front of historic or scenic sites, and grab lunch at a local diner.
-Cost: burger, fries and a shared milkshake.
+Pretend you’re tourists in your own town.
+Visit museums, take snapshots of yourselves in front of historic or scenic sites, and grab lunch at a local diner or food truck.

-- Night Life — Scan the local newspaper’s event listings for free comedy or music open mike nights.
-If you’re lucky, you can tell your grandchildren that you saw the next Louis C.K. or Chris Rock at your neighborhood coffee shot (and if the performers are a little less polished, you’ll still have something to talk about after your date.
-Cost: two (coffee) drink minimum.
+Scan the local newspaper’s event listings for free comedy or music open mike nights.
+If you’re lucky, you can tell your grandchildren that you saw the next stand-up star at your neighborhood coffee shop (and if the performers are a little less polished, you’ll still have something to talk about after your date.)

-- Class Acts — Many kitchen supply stores, such as Williams-Sonoma, offer free cooking classes.
+Many kitchen supply stores offer free cooking classes.
 Enjoy samples of featured dishes and get printed recipes so you can hone your new skills by serving up a candlelit dinner for two at home.
-Cost: groceries.